-As an educator, he has served as a teaching assistant at Dalhousie, Concordia, and the University of British Columbia’s School of Creative Writing, where he was also an online pedagogy assistant.
+As an educator, he has lead fiction workshops for the Writers’ Federation of Nova Scotia, and zine workshops for youth at NSCAD University.
+He has served as a teaching assistant at Dalhousie, Concordia, and the University of British Columbia.
 In 2017 he was a mentor for emerging writers at James Lyng Urban Arts High School.
-He has led community-based writing workshops in Montreal, Halifax, and Calgary.

 Born and raised in Ottawa, on the territory of the Anishinabe Algonquin Nation, Jeff spent two decades living in downtown Tiohtià:ke / Montréal where he worked in bookstores, bakeries, and dépanneurs.
 In 2017, he moved to Mi’kma’ki, on the rural coast of Nova Scotia, with his partner, historian Dr. Sara Spike, and their beagle, Shelmerdine.
 He loves picking wild blueberries, listening to punk rock, and reading.